-- strength training and resistance training
+strength training and resistance training

-- Note: Dr. King called out that for endurance athletes, higher reps with lower weight will be more beneficial than heavy weights and low reps if your goal is to improve the muscle fibers for endurance (Type 1 muscle fibers… more on that in another post!)
+	- Note: Dr. King called out that for endurance athletes, higher reps with lower weight will be more beneficial than heavy weights and low reps if your goal is to improve the muscle fibers for endurance (i.e. Type 1 muscle fibers).

 	What’s the best cross training workout?

 	Like almost anything in life, you’re more apt to continue cross training if you are doing something you like.
 It’s really easy to stop when you’re miserable.
 So pick an activity you enjoy and incorporate it into your workout routine each week.

 	I personally HATE biking unless it’s on the Peloton – away from cars and without the risk of falling off – so outdoor cycling will never going to be my cross training pick.
 And while I’m not a strong swimmer at ALL (i.e. I failed swim lessons as a kid three years in a row), I’ve taken water aerobics classes and really enjoy it.

 	But yoga, hiking and strength training are my FAVORITE activities when I’m not running – bonus points that they’re also great cross training!
 I also love taking my son on walks – pushing the stroller in our hilly neighborhood is a workout!